Bentonville, Arkansas: Historic districts and properties

-Parks and trail system
+Parks and recreation

 The Bentonville Parks and Recreation Department maintains twenty-two parks and over 50 mi of trails.

 Over 300 acre of city parks throughout the city offer educational, recreational and outdoors opportunities to park visitors.
 The largest park surrounds Lake Bella Vista and includes a popular perimeter fitness trail and disc golf course.
 Memorial park features the Melvin Ford Aquatic Center as well as baseball, basketball, tennis, volleyball, skateboard, softball and soccer facilities.
 The four baseball fields at Merchants Baseball Park have hosted the Bentonville Youth Baseball League since its inception in 1954.
 Park Springs Park was created in the 1890s following the discovery of two springs with purported healing powers.
 The Burns Arboretum/Nature Trail was added in 1996 and includes a State Champion tree.

 Trails in Bentonville vary from small fitness trails to long mountain bike trails to the regional Razorback Greenway depending upon topography, intended use and city planning.
 The Northwest Arkansas Razorback Regional Greenway, a 36 mi primarily off-road mixed use trail connecting the Northwest Arkansas region, runs through Bentonville near Bentonville High School, the Walmart Home Office, and Crystal Bridges on its way to Lake Bella Vista to the north.

 The Crystal Bridges Trail is a 1 mi trail between downtown Bentonville and the museum, built by the museum and donated to the city.
 Public art and sculptures line the trail, which passes through Compton Gardens on its way to the museum's southeast entrance.
 After passing by an overlook where trail users can view the museum from a bluff, the Crystal Bridges Trail connects to the museum's 3 mi trail system.
 The city also has several trails connecting main streets, parks and neighborhoods throughout the city.
+Bentonville also boasts a cricket league with 18 teams.

-Bentonville is well regarded as a mountain biking destination providing more than 28 miles of award-winning mountain bike trails, earning a Silver Ride Center designation from the International Mountain Bicycling Association and hosting multiple cycling events throughout the year.
+Bentonville is a mountain biking destination providing more than 28 miles of mountain bike trails, and hosting multiple cycling events throughout the year, including Big Sugar Gravel, part of the LifeTime Grand Prix Series.

-Outside Magazine listed Bentonville as one of its best towns of 2017, especially noting the city's bicycle trails and art scene.
-Bentonville has been recognized as a Bicycle Friendly Community by the League of American Bicyclists since 2012.

-Government and politics
+Government

 Mayor–city council

 Bentonville operates within the mayor-city council form of government.
-The mayor is elected by a citywide election to serve as the Chief Executive Officer (CEO) of the city by presiding over all city council meetings, laws are enforced and taxpayer funds are spent prudently.
+The mayor is elected by a citywide election to serve as the chief executive officer (CEO) of the city by presiding over all city council meetings, laws are enforced and taxpayer funds are spent prudently.
 Once elected, the mayor also allocates duties to city employees.
 Mayors serve four-year terms and can serve unlimited terms.

 The city council is the unicameral legislative body of the city, consisting of eight members.
 The council's duties include balancing the city's budget and passing ordinances.
 The body also controls the representatives of specialized city commissions underneath their jurisdiction.
 Members are elected at-large with no term limits and represent individual wards.
 Council members must live in the ward they represent.